Khallister/rds/README.md

   `rds src/ --take 1 --throw`

+- Run watch mode but first perform a full scan to ensure there are no pre-existing circulars:

+  `rds src/ --watch --pre-scan`

 ## Core flags (condensed)
 - `<FILES>...` — files or directories to analyze (required)
 - `--tree` — show dependency tree (opt-in)